 Simple Tikka Masala Recipe

 Tikka Masala might not be the most traditional Indian food recipe.
-If my memory is serving me well, Tikka Masala is actually and English Indian food dish.
+If my memory is serving me well, Tikka Masala is actually an English Indian food dish.
 This creamy, tomato based sauce gets an upgrade with a few punchy spices.
 Served alongside a bed of long grain rice and buttery naan bread, this dish has all the makings of a perfect night cozied up watching Netflix.

 It’s better than takeout!
 At least the takeout we can get here in Austin.
 That’s why BMW and I make this dish so much at home, because it’s tough to get good Indian food in Austin.
 Whenever we find ourselves in London, we gobble up as much Indian food as we can!
-I’ve never had the pleasure of visiting India the actual country but maybe one day.
+I’ve never had the pleasure of visiting India but maybe one day.
 I’d love to get my fill of curries and spices and of course all those gorgeous colors I see in photos!

 In the meantime, I will settle for cooking some of these delicious dishes at home.
 I am so excited to share this recipe with y’all because it’s so simple.
 I often think of it like an Italian Sunday sauce.
 It’s comforting, it’s tomato based, so the longer it sits, the better it gets.
 BMW swears he thinks it’s better the next day.